planetfederal/workshops/workshops/geoserver/adv/doc/source/index.rst

   Learn how to manage coordinate reference systems (projections).

 :ref:`gsadv.filtering`
-  Create useful subsets of data using CQL/OGC filters, SQL views, and WMS dimensions.
+  Create useful subsets of data using CQL/OGC filters and SQL views.

 :ref:`gsadv.processing`
   Perform spatial analysis with GeoServer using Web Processing Service (WPS) and rendering transformations.